horseshoe/horseshoe/README.md

 {{/ b }}
 {{> b }}
 ```
 results in `  Hello!`, since `func()` is inherited by the partial `b`.
-However, the named expression `func` would <b>not</b> be accessible from a non-inline partial.
+However, the named expression `func` would <b>not</b> be accessible from a non-inline partial included using a [partial tag](#partials).

 ### Template Bindings
 Template bindings are tags with the form `{{ name := expression }}`.
 (Unlike normal expressions, template bindings qualify for consideration as stand-alone tags.)
 The expression is bound to the specified name and can be used in later expressions within the template or any inline partial templates.

 Template bindings are scoped to the template in which they are declared and can only be accessed after they are declared.
-They can be referenced inside inline partial templates, but can only be reassigned within the declaring template.
-Assigning to a template binding within an inline partial template will result in a new template binding being created scoped to the inline partial template.
-Recursively loaded templates will get their own copies of any template bindings, similar to local variables inside a recusively invoke function.
+They can be referenced inside inline partial templates.
+Recursively loaded templates will get their own copies of any template bindings, similar to local variables inside a recusively invoked function.

 ## Docker Image
 The Horseshoe docker image executes the runner using the given run arguments.
 Files can be mounted into the container using the `--volume` option.
 For example, `docker run -v ~/horseshoe_data:/data horseshoe/horseshoe /data/input.U -o /data/output.cxx` reads the file `~/horseshoe_data/input.U` and writes the results to the file `~/horseshoe_data/output.cxx`.